Do Sparse Autoencoders Identify Reasoning Features in Language Models?: Experiment results on additional models

 \subsection{Llama-3.1-8B}

-We analyze Llama-3.1-8B, an 8B parameter model with 32 transformer layers from Meta AI.
-We focus on layer 16 (50\% depth), selected based on minimal token concentration following the same criterion used in \Cref{sec: setup}.
+We analyze Llama-3.1-8B, an 8B parameter model with 32 transformer layers from Meta AI\@.
+We focus on layer 16 (50\% depth).
 We use sparse autoencoders from the Llama Scope release \citep{llama_scope} with 32,768 features trained on residual stream activations.

 \Cref{tab: llama31_8b} summarizes feature detection and token injection results for both reasoning datasets.
 As in the main experiments, we identify the top 100 features by Cohen's $d$ and classify them using the token injection framework from \Cref{sec: injection}.